Skip to content

 int highlighted = World.Query().InSet<HighlightedParticle>().Count();

-For this to work within a single frame, you must use the immediate APIs (AddImmediate, RemoveImmediate, Clear).
-The deferred SetAdd / SetRemove calls queue until the next entity submission, so any system reading the set later in the same frame would see only the previous frame's contents.
+To make this work within a single frame, use the immediate APIs.
+Deferred set ops only land at the next submission, so a downstream system in the same frame would see last frame's contents.

 public partial class CullingSystem : ISystem